-Tourists from all regions of the world who visit Egypt would surly pay a visit to Pompey’s Pillar while they are touring Alexandria.
+Tourists from all regions of the world who visit Egypt would surly pay a visit to this column while their tours in Alexandria.

 Pompey’s Pillar is situated in the Western section of the city of Alexandria near the historical ancient necropolis of Kom El Shuqafa.
-Egypt Travel packages usually combine a visit to these two historical sites together with the famous Roman Amphitheatre of Alexandria.
+Egypt Travel packages usually combine tours to these two historical sites together with the famous Roman Amphitheater of Alexandria.

-Pompey’s Pillar, better know in Arabic as Amoud El Sawary, can be easily reached by a taxi in Alexandria.
-Many public transportation means can be used to reach this notable historical site as well.
+Pompey’s Pillar, is known in Arabic as Amoud El Sawary, can be easily reached by a taxi in Alexandria.
+Many public transportation means also can be used to reach this notable historical site as well.
 However, it is always recommended for tourists to book a complete tour to Egypt with one of the credited travel agencies in order to enjoy a wonderfully organized holiday in Egypt.

-The Pompey’s Pillar is the only remaining item of a huge Roman complex that was called the Serapuem.
+The Pompey’s Pillar Alexandria is the only remaining item of a huge Romanian complex that was called the Serapuem.
 This temple was created for the worship of the god Serapis.
 This remarkable temple was constructed in the ruling period of Ptolemy I at the end of the 3rd century BC.

 The most distinguished feature of the god Serapis is that he was created through the blend of many ancient Egyptian gods like Osiris and Apis; the sacred bull with a number of ancient Greek gods like Zeus and Dionysus.